opsit-io/opsit-explang-docs/docs/explang-goals-and-features.md

 Focus on support for Programming in the Small, friendliness to casual users of the language
 -------------------------------------------------------------------------------------------

-- Dynamic typing, implicit conversions to boolean and numeric values when required.
+- Dynamic typing, implicit conversions to Boolean and numeric values when required.
 - Dynamic variables: allows for passing values as variables in the context and defining user functions without arguments.
 - Lisp2 language: different namespaces for variables and functions, so there